Chief

 stories we tell through the reclamation of our bodies and sexuality, which often intersects with land sovereignty and language reclamation, and activates peripheral dialogues

 about cultural appropriation, reconnection to land based knowledge and various forms of love (self love, lateral love, ancestral love).
 She hopes that her images can be a catalyst for reimagining our relationship with the land, each other, and ourselves.
+Chief Lady Bird has illustrated for notable organizations such as Flare Magazine, the Art Gallery of Ontario, Scholastic, Audible and Vice News to name a few.

 In 2019 she provided the illustrations for the animated video “Land Acknowledgements And Why Are They Important” by Selena Mills and Local Love, which has been circulated widely throughout many educational institutions to guide educators toward a deeper understanding of Land Acknowledgements and their cultural significance.
 Shealso created the book cover design for Cherie Dimaline’s The Marrow Thieves UK release (and has created book covers for several Indigenous authors across turtle island), and designed the #IndigenousPeoplesDay Turtle Island emoji for Twitter in 2018, which is set to be re-released in June 2021.
 In 2019, Chief Lady Bird illustrated the Scholasticchildren’s book Nibi’s Water Song authored by Sunshine Tenasco of Her Braids, which is being released in the US in Fall 2021.
 This book follows the journey of a youngIndigenous girl who fights for clean water for her community.
 As quoted by Quill andQuire: “Tenasco writes openly and honestly about the unequal treatment of Indigenouscommunities in Canada.
 Nibi’s song conveys the powerful message that clean water is abasic human right that should be afforded to everyone regardless of their ethnicity.
 Thebook successfully functions as a catalyst for an important conversation between parentsand children.”